 Easterly is not the largest REIT on the market, but it stands out among its peers for a very simple reason: The company’s mission is to acquire, develop and manage commercial properties leased to the U.S. government.

 In its latest investor presentation, the REIT said 98% of its lease income is “backed by full faith and credit of the U.S. government.”
 Few tenants are more reliable.

-In July of 2021, the company raised its quarterly dividend payout to 26.5 cents per share.
-At the current share price, that translates to an annual yield of 5.1%.
+The company pays quarterly dividends 26.5 cents per share.
+At the current share price, that translates to an annual yield of 7.3%.

-While Easterly might seem like an obvious choice, given the caliber of its tenants, the stock is actually down 2% over the past 12 months — not particularly impressive considering that the S&P 500 gained around 10% during the same period.
+While Easterly might seem like an obvious choice, given the caliber of its tenants, the stock is actually down 30% over the past 12 months.

 And that could give contrarian investors something to think about.

-While Easterly has received an average rating of Hold from Wall Street analysts, their average price target of $24.88 is 20% higher than where the stock sits today.
+While Easterly has received an average rating of “hold” from Wall Street analysts, their average price target of $17.25 is 18% higher than where the stock sits today.

 Office Properties Income Trust (OPI)

 As the name suggests, this REIT owns a lot of office buildings — its portfolio consists of 162 properties totaling 21.2 million square feet.